supernord/2025-ABACBS-workshop/_episodes/26-evaluate_outputs.md

 - Recall that high quality predictions of novel structures rely on co-evolution data derived from multiple sequence alignments.
 - There are several other outputs in the `examples/` directory.

+## Job accounting
+- The split MSA AlphaFold execution should now be completed.
+- You can download the `execution_timeline` HTML file located in the `output-split/pipeline_info/` directory.
+- Compare this `execution_timeline` with the one